Canop/broot/website/docs/common-problems.md

 Please come to [miaou](https://miaou.dystroy.org/3490?broot) if something isn't clear or if you want to propose a change or addition.

+# Compilation fails during installation

+The common causes are

+* an oudated Rust installation.
+If you're using [rustup](https://rustup.rs), do `rustup update`.
+* some tools missing.
+On Debian like distributions, this can generally be solved with `sudo apt install build-essential`

 # Those aren't my colors

 Broot's initial colors ensure that everything is readable whatever your settings.